le717/Blocks/Documentation/Tutorial.md

 came in the form of a bug report.
 Someone had tried to mod a level using Notepad, since the files are only plain text with an odd first line.
 In doing this, the level formatting (which we will later discuss) broke, and any attempts to load the level would crash the game.
 Moreover, when the same file was loaded in **Blocks** or **Notepad++**, the formatting would be correct, but it would still not load in-game.
-We never solved the issue, much less figured out how it happened.
+We never solved the issue, much less figured out exactly how it happened.
 However, not one report has come back about **Blocks** or **Notepad++** breaking the level layout and rendering it unplayable.
 That is why I strongly advise against any use of Notepad for modding.

 Now you may be thinking

 > "If Notepad++ does not break the levels like Notepad does, then why do I need to use Blocks?"

 Honestly, there is no need!
 Using **Notepad++** instead of **Blocks** is your choice.
 I myself use **Notepad++** a good amount when modding!
 However, **Blocks** contains safeguards that **Notepad++** does not.
-These safeguards help ensure you level layout is valid, and can be used in-game.
+These safeguards help ensure your level layout is valid and can be used in-game.
 Discussion of those safeguards is off-topic, but in the course of this tutorial you will be taught about the areas that are most prone to breakage and what you can do to ensure your level is not invalid.
 Though **Blocks** could be viewed as worthless for advanced modders or "a fancy text editor", it exists to help, not restrict, your modding.
-If you feel it is limiting you, you are under no pressure to use it, but it is handy tool to have for both beginner and advanced modders alike.
+If you feel it is limiting you,you are under no pressure to use it; but it is handy tool to have for both beginner and advanced modders alike.

 ### Task #1: Adding a Blocked Wall ###

 The first modding example we will do is add a Blocked Wall to the layout.
 We remember from the Legend a Blocked Wall is signified by a `BW`.
 (If at any time you do not remember a code, fell free to peek back at the Legend. :wink:) To start, we are going to add a Blocked Wall on the top row, at the 8th column.
-However, before we add the wall, we need to speak a bit on indentation.
+However, before we add the wall, we need to speak a bit about indentation.

 #### Lesson #2: Indentation Matters! ####